jonathanhild/jonathanhild/README.md

 I'm Jonathan Hildenbrand, a data analyst/scientist and former food scientist.
 My Github profile has machine learning and deep learning projects I do for fun and knowledge-building.

+### What I'm doing

+- Made Pop_OS!
+Linux my exclusive OS and deleted the Windows partition from my machine.
+I now use a VM for running anything that requires Windows 10.
+- I switched from Anaconda to Miniconda and my Python environments are now so much easier to maintain.

 ### Coding & Tools

 <center>